Skip to content

 • If a ticket involves both protected and protectable users, action is taken only for the protected users.
 For example, if a phishing email is sent to Bob (protected) and Alice (protectable), Coro moves the email to the designated Suspected folder for Bob, but not for Alice.

 To view your protected users and groups, visit the Protected users page.
-Select the gear icon to access the Control Panel, then select Users:

 Selecting Users from the Control Panel